 |Calendar Activity Type||Holiday & School Celebration|

 The Young Adult Library Services Association sponsors Teen Tech Week to draw attention to the importance and availability of various technologies in libraries.
 Besides offering technologies such as audiobooks, DVDs, electronic games, computers with Internet access, and more, libraries also have librarians with expertise in using many of these resources effectively.
-This year, Teen Tech Week (March 10-16) celebrates the teen-selected theme: "Check In @ your library."
+This year, Teen Tech Week (March 5-11) celebrates the teen-selected theme: "Be the Source of Change."

 - Teen Tech Week